Silvère Ganvoula: Monza

 On 2 February 2025, Ganvoula signed a one-and-a-half-year contract with Monza in Italy.

 Al-Fahya

 On 25 August 2025, Ganvoula joined Saudi Pro League club Al-Fayha on a two-year contract.

+Wydad AC

+In September 2026, Ganvoula joined Botola Pro team Wydad AC.
+His debut match for the club came on 26 September where he was a second-half substitute, scoring a penalty in the 81st minute.

+International career

+With the Congo U20 team, he took part in the 2015 U-20 Africa Cup of Nations held in Senegal.
+During the tournament, he scored one goal against Ivory Coast, one against Nigeria, and another against Senegal.

+He received his first call-up to the Congo national team on 17 May 2014 for a match against Namibia in the qualifiers for the 2015 Africa Cup of Nations, a game his team lost 1–0.
+On 1 June 2014, he scored his first international goal, again against Namibia, in the same qualifying campaign, in a 3–0 victory.

 Personal life

 In autumn 2017 Ganvoula had to cope with the loss of his father and only played 15 minutes between October and December for Anderlecht.